AntociM/El-mania/README.md

 - `meta` tags description, keyword
 -  added xml-sitemap and robots.txt
--  added alt tags for imgages
+-  added alt tags for `img`

 ## Marketing

 To increase visibility for potential clients, El-mania is using Social Media Marketing.
 This presents the advantage of being free of charge and offers the possibility of creating close relationships with customers.

-El-mania has a Facebook business page, unpaid, as presented in the image above.
+El-mania has a Facebook business page, as presented in the image above.
 The link to the page can be accessed from the footer, Facebook icon.
 Facebook is the most popular social media platform, with a significant representation worldwide.
 They are also offering the possibility of paid ads, which aligns with El-mania's marketing strategy for the future.

 ![](static/media/readme-images/fb-page.jpg)